subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Sources of Multipath Interference

 There is another more serious problem that afflicts wireless systems, that of multipath, and is illustrated in the figure above.
-Multipath is mostly due to the fact that the transmissions encounter a lot of clutter on their way from a high transmit antenna, to the receiver that usually located at street level.
+Multipath is due to the fact that the transmissions encounter a lot of clutter on their way from a high transmit antenna, to the handset that is usually located at street level.
 As a result the transmitted signal bounces around from the objects in the environment, and several copies of the signal arrive at the receiver within a few microseconds of another.
-For example the figure shows signals arriving at the handset in a moving vehicle after bouncing off one or more buildings, other vehicles in the vicinity etc. We have all come across multipath when occasionally we hear echoes on a long distance voice connection, or an on-screen visual impairment called 'ghosts' in an over the air TV transmission (in which multiple copies of objects appear on the screen).
+For example the figure shows signals arriving at the handset in a moving vehicle after bouncing off one or more buildings, other vehicles in the vicinity etc. We have all come across multipath in other type of networks, such as when occasionally we hear echoes on a long distance VoIP connection, or an on-screen visual impairment called 'ghosts' in an over the air TV transmission (in which multiple copies of objects appear on the screen).

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm13.png)

 Figure: Inter-Symbol Interference due to Multipath

-The addition of multiple copies of the same signal separated in time (shown in the above figure) leads to situation where they completely cancel each other out, called destructive interference, or they can reinforce each other, called constructive interference.
-The situation where the signals cancel each other is referred to as deep fade, and before the advent of OFDM, it plagued broadband wireless systems that were using single carrier modulation.
+The superposition of multiple copies of the same signal, separated in time, at the receiver (shown in the above figure) leads to a situation where they can completely cancel each other out, called destructive interference, or they can reinforce each other, called constructive interference.
+The situation where the signals cancel each other is referred to as deep fade, and before the advent of OFDM, it plagued broadband wireless systems that were using single carrier QAM modulation.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm40.png)